Treating Drug Abuse and Addiction

 Treatment for addiction to drugs varies with your needs.
 Some people go through treatment only once.
 Others return to it off and on throughout their lives.

 Recovery begins when you seek help for your drug abuse or addiction.
 Then, you’ll slowly start to build a new life.
 It may not always be easy.
 But with the support of others, you can succeed.
 During recovery, you’ll go through three stages.
-How long each one lasts depends on your needs.
+How long each one lasts varies with each person.

 During this stage, you’ll focus on stopping your drug abuse or addiction.
 Most likely, you’ll receive help from a therapist, addiction counselor, or doctor.
 You may also go to self-help groups on a regular basis.
-And you’ll avoid people or places that might tempt you to use drugs.
+You’ll avoid people or places that might tempt you to use drugs.

 This stage will last for the rest of your life.
 You’re feeling stronger and healthier.
 Now, you may look for a greater sense of purpose.
-And you may focus on the things that matter to you most.
+You may focus on the things that matter to you most.
 These may include your family, your beliefs, or lending a hand to others.

 Residential treatment.
 You live in a drug-free setting with others who have the same problem.
-You may stay in treatment for 3 to 6 months.
+Often, your stay in community residential treatment lasts about a month, but it could last up to 6 months.
 During this time, you see a therapist or addiction counselor.

 Outpatient therapy.
 You see a therapist, or addiction counselor while living your normal life.
 You may see your therapist by yourself.
 Or you may be part of a group.
 In some cases, your family may see your therapist too.